-On December 19, 2000, Airbus announced that it had formally launched a program to construct the world's largest commercial passenger aircraft, the newly numbered Airbus A380.
+Airbus-Boeing Subsidy Tensions.3 On December 19, 2000, Airbus announced that it had formally launched a program to construct the world's largest commercial passenger aircraft, the newly numbered Airbus A380.
 In the spring of 2001, Boeing dropped its support of a competing new large aircraft, opting instead to focus on the development of a new class of higher speed commercial aircraft.
 The Airbus action potentially reopens a long-standing trade dispute between the United States and Europe about subsidization of aircraft projects that compete directly with non-subsidized U.S. products, in this case the Boeing 747 series aircraft.

 The large commercial aircraft (jet aircraft with 100 or more seats) production industry is essentially a duopoly consisting of an American manufacturer, Boeing, and a European manufacturer, Airbus.
 Until recently Airbus was a consortium of national aviation firms, some with close government ties, who cooperated to produce commercial aircraft.
 As a result of recent European aerospace industry consolidation, Airbus is now owned by just two firms, EADS and BAE systems.
 Airbus itself is reforming as a public firm under the name Airbus Integrated Company.
-In recent years, after two decades of trying, Airbus has come close to achieving parity in sales with Boeing.
+And in recent years, after two decades of trying, Airbus has come close to achieving parity in sales with Boeing.

-The basic premise of the dispute between the U.S. and EU is whether, as U.S. trade policymakers contend, Airbus is a successful participant in the market for large commercial jet aircraft not because it makes competitive products, which by all standards it does, but because it has received significant amounts of governmental subsidy and other assistance, without which it probably would not have been able to enter and participate in the market.
+The dispute between the United States and the European governments participating in the Airbus consortium is of long standing.
+The basic premise of the dispute is whether, as U.S. trade policymakers contend, Airbus is a successful participant in the market for large commercial jet aircraft not because it makes competitive products, which by all standards it does, but because it has received significant amounts of governmental subsidy and other assistance, without which it probably would not have been able to enter and participate in the market.
 The assistance from the governments of France, Germany, Spain and Great Britain arguably has included equity infusions, debt forgiveness, debt rollovers and marketing assistance, including political and economic pressure on purchasing governments.
 Airbus, not surprisingly, does not accept the U.S. view of the reasons for its success.